We offer opportunities for Aboriginal and Torres Strait Islander students to:

 Please refer to the Wingara Mura - Bunga Barrabugu eligibility criteria document (pdf, 45KB) for more information about what we need in your application to participate in the Summer Program.

 You can submit a draft of your application for feedback too using the Writing Feedback option at Studiosity.

-Please note the dates on the Summer Program timeline and ensure you meet these deadlines to be considered.
+Please note the dates on the Summer Program timeline (pdf, 19KB) and ensure you meet these deadlines to be considered.

 We understand that school results alone are not always a true measure of a student’s potential, so we ask that you consider not only students who are academically adept, but also those who are motivated to succeed, committed to their studies and/or active in their communities.